RustCrypto/formats/pem-rfc7468/README.md

 demonstrates how the leakage from non-constant-time PEM parsers can be used to practically extract RSA private keys from SGX enclaves.

+## Minimum Supported Rust Version (MSRV) Policy

+MSRV increases are not considered breaking changes and can happen in patch releases.

+The crate MSRV accounts for all supported targets and crate feature combinations, excluding explicitly unstable features.

 ## License

 Licensed under either of: